DBrianKimmel/PyHouse/README.rst

 The entertainment component is to allow the control of the house TV, Radio and other similar devices via UPnP.

+Also there is a Pandora node.
+It uses a Pi with a PiFaceCad card.
+The node plugs into a receiver/amplifier and plays Pandora radio streams through the houses speaker system.
+The IR receiver picks up remote signals and starts and stops the PianoBar process to stream music.

 Communication
 -------------